 Votes for women?

-2018 marks the 100th anniversary of the Representation of the People Act, which empowered some women by giving them the right to vote in British parliamentary elections.
-The centenary is being celebrated in 2018 across the National Trust through its Women and Power programme.
-Killerton is playing a major role in telling the story of the campaign for women’s suffrage.
+2018 marked the 100th anniversary of the Representation of the People Act, which empowered some women by giving them the right to vote in British parliamentary elections.
+The centenary was celebrated in 2018 across the National Trust through its Women and Power programme.
+Killerton played a major role in telling the story of the campaign for women’s suffrage.

-An intriguing suffrage story has been unearthed involving the Acland family which forms the core of the new exhibition in the house.
+An intriguing suffrage story was unearthed involving the Acland family which formed the core of the exhibition in the house last year.
 The Aclands were a family divided over the question of women’s suffrage as Eleanor Acland was a leading suffragist campaigner in direct political opposition to her anti-suffragist Aunt Gertrude.

 Suffrage:The right to vote in political elections

 Suffragist: A person using constitutional and lawful means to campaign for the extension of suffrage, especially to women.

 Suffragette: Originally a derogatory term coined by the popular press to describe women who adopted militant and sometimes unlawful means to campaign for women’s suffrage.